rafer/good/README.md

 end
 ```

-Also, classes created with `good::value` and `good::record` have reasonable
+Also, classes created with `Good::Value` and `Good::Record` have reasonable
 implmentations of `#==`, `#eql?` and `#hash`.

 ## Bonus Features

-You can ask `Good::Value` and `Good::Record` a little about their structure.
+You can ask `Good::Value` and `Good::Record` a little about their structure:

 ```ruby
 person.new(:name => "Miss Brahms", :age => 30)